csc-training/esiwace-summerschool-2024/B2/ICON/docs/intro-to-ICON.md

 # Preparing ICON experiments

 - Was your build script successfull?
-- If so, you should have your icon binary in `/icon_with_python/icon/build/bin`
+- If so, you should have your icon binary in `icon_with_python/icon/build/bin`
-- And a run script `exp.slo1684.run` in `/icon_with_python/icon/build/run`
+- And a run script `exp.slo1684.run` in `icon_with_python/icon/build/run`
-- Let's modify your run scripts,so that we can run a variety of experiments
+- Let's modify your run scripts, so that we can run a variety of experiments

 # Experiments